biijuwa/eckb/docs/heroimages/heroimages.md

 {: .mb-lg-4 .pb-2 }

 > **Important:**<br>
-> You cannot replace a hero image, so the only option is to delete it.
-Though, you can change its required information.

-{ .fs-3 }
+> A hero image cannot be deleted.
+It's information can be changed though.

 Follow the steps to edit a hero image.